San Sebastian, Spain: A Photo Diary And Tips For Donostia

 Planning a trip to San Sebastian Spain?

-San Sebastian Spain is my favourite destinations that I visited in Europe on my round the world trip.
-Also known as Donostia, is located in the Basque region along the northern coast of Spain.
+San Sebastian, Spain is my favourite destinations that I visited in Europe on my round the world trip.
+Also known as Donostia, it is located in the Basque region along the northern coast of Spain.
 It is a gorgeous seaside town with beautiful beaches and views of the Bay of Biscay.
 It is also well-known for having some of the best food and the most Michelin chefs per capita than anywhere in the world.

 In the fall of 2011, I booked myself into a hostel for three days.
 In the end, I extended my visit and stayed for eight days because I enjoyed it so much.
 Weeks later, I returned for Christmas and stayed for another three weeks.

 The Donostia locals were friendly, the food amazing, and the vibe fantastic.
 There’s a cool surf scene and the beaches were amazing even in the winter.
 I can’t even imagine what they are like in the summer.
 One beach called La Concha is perfect for tanning and laying out.
 Zurriola Beach is where you can surf.
 San Sebastian is my dream city come true.